 Content You Can Share Publicly Online or in a Massive Online Open Course (MOOC)

-This page will provide you with guidelines to legally and ethically reuse others' content in a MOOC or in another open online setting, such as a blog.
+This page will provide you with guidelines to legally and ethically reuse others' content in an open online setting, such as a blog or a Massive Open Online Course (MOOC).

 The content on this page is based on the Framework for Analyzing any U.S. Copyright Problem, which has been modified and adapted specifically for the reuse of content in openonline settings and in MOOCs.